mesosphere/spark-build/docs/run-job.md

 ---
+layout: layout.pug
+navigationTitle:
+excerpt:
-post_title: Run a Spark Job
+title: Run a Spark Job
-menu_order: 80
+menuWeight: 80
-feature_maturity: ""
-enterprise: 'no'
+featureMaturity:

 ---
 1. Before submitting your job, upload the artifact (e.g., jar file) to a location visible to the cluster (e.g., HTTP, S3, or HDFS).
 [Learn more][13].